tasneemtorkia/github-pull-request-basics-v-000/README.md

 parallel universe ("your fork") and "pull" them into the owner's repository.
 Pull requests power the open source community.
 Through this process, anyone can fork a repo, make changes and submit a pull request.
-Instead of the owner working on their codebase alone, _anyone_ can contribute: tests, documentation fixes, new features, awesome layout and graphics, etc.
+Instead of the owner working on their codebase alone, anyone can contribute: tests, documentation fixes, new features, awesome layout and graphics, etc.

-There are some vocabulary words that we need to keep in mind in order to make sure that we're all on the same page.
+There are some vocabulary words that we need to keep in mind in order to make sure that we're all on the same page..4

 * **revision control system**: a software program that keeps tracks of updates / deletions / additions / changes to a collection of content (usually a